vogelrh/AirSense/README.md

 ### Program Output

 Any error messages will be written to  `stderr`.
 Nothing will be written to `stdout` unless the `-d` option is specified.
-All sensor data will be sent across the MQTT channel as a string representation of a JSON object. *Programming note: the JSON string will contain a C string terminator (zero) at the end and must be removed from the receiving end before parsing the JSON*
+All sensor data will be sent across the MQTT channel as a string representation of a JSON object.

 The JSON Object will be similar to this: